 Research conducted by SmartInsights shows that Google accounts for 90% of market share when it comes to searches on mobile devices.
 It’s important businesses recognize how critical mobile optimizations are to be successful today.

 If you’ve been putting off getting your website updated and optimized for mobile, it’s time to take action.
-Evaluate your businesses mobile friendliness with our Mobile First Strategy Checklist.
+Evaluate your business’s mobile-friendliness with our Mobile-First Strategy Checklist.
 We’ll help you create a game plan to address any of the items below you need to get up to speed on.

 Is Your Site Mobile Friendly?

 Being “mobile friendly” refers to the ease of use in which someone can navigate and interact with the content on your website on a mobile device.
 For example (to name a few), is the content easy to read, or do users need to zoom in to view it?
 Are buttons and links easy to hit to navigate further into the site or are they too close together resulting in accidental clicks?
 Do pictures load properly?

 The initial step in a mobile first strategy is making sure your current site is mobile friendly.
 There are plenty of tools out there built just for this purpose, but we have our favorites.
 Test your site using:

 Both tools are free and easy to use.
 Stop what you’re doing and test your site now!

 Don’t stress about creating new content just for mobile; your current content is a great place to start.
 Gather and organize the most important content on your site and begin to make optimizations for mobile.
 Using historical data from tools like Google Analytics will help you determine what pages mobile users most often navigate to and which pages they have the most trouble using (look for high trafficked pages for mobile users with high bounce rates), these are the pages you’ll want to start optimizing first.